Jahannam: Qur'anic descriptions

-having seven gates and "for every gate there shall be a specific party" of sinners (Q.15:43-44).
-The Quran also mentions wrongdoers having "degrees (or ranks) according to their deeds", (which some scholars believe refers to the "specific parties" at each of the gates); and of there being "seven heavens ˹in layers˺, and likewise for the earth" (Q.65:12), (though this doesn't indicate that the seven layers of earth are hell).
+having seven gates and "for every gate there shall be a specific party" of sinners (Q.15:43–44).
+The Qur'an also mentions wrongdoers having "degrees (or ranks) according to their deeds", (which some scholars believe refers to the "specific parties" at each of the gates); and of there being "seven heavens ˹in layers˺, and likewise for the earth" (Q.65:12), (though this doesn't indicate that the seven layers of earth are hell).
 The one mention of levels of hell is that hypocrites will be found in its very bottom.